DaS™ – Journey Transformation

 Prototyping

-Alongside the design team, creative technologists test the APIs and methods that help them to load a store the data.
+Alongside the design team, creative technologists test the APIs and methods that help them to load the data into a store.
 The collaborative approach between both teams defines the velocity of the proposition ahead.
+Often our engineers contribute to prototyping sessions and vibe-coding.

 Detailed